 Technology equipment is available to borrow from the Skillman Library circulation desk.
 Most equipment is available for a 48 hour loan and can be viewed in the Library's catalog.
-Some items like laptops are restricted to in-library use only.
 The Lafayette Life Library is a combination of circulating items and programming that aims to foster practical and holistic skill-building and engagement.
 Available items include museum passes, a toolkit, bicycle tire pump, travel outlet adapters, and more.
-Most are available for a 48 hour loan and can be viewed in the Library's catalog.